lucaslima18/lucaslima18/README.md

 My specialties include..

+    - good communication
+    - think outside the box
+    - critical thinking about my work and that of my colleagues
+    - good at working in teams
-    - Quickly learning new skills and programming languages,
+    - fast and efficient learning about new technologies and processes
-    - Problem-solving,
-    - Responsive design principles

 - :scroll: Python, JavaScript
 - :hammer_and_pick: Django, Django rest framework, Flask, FastAPI, NodeJs, Express, NestJs